-Nowadays, the interest to HIC at intermediate energies~($\sqrt{s_{NN}}$ around~2 -- 20~GeV) exists.
-Expectation to catch the critical point in the QCD phase diagram is the main reason for this.
-There are other important phenomena expected to manifest themselves stronger at these energies~-- ones connected with polarization, collective phenomena~\cite{Lacey:2013qua}.
-Results obtained at RHIC~\cite{STAR:2017ckg, STAR:2022vlo}, GSI~\cite{HADES:2022enx}, Nuclotron~\cite{BMN:2025uqi} show that we know far not all about matter at achieved conditions.
-New facilities, NICA~(Dubna, Russia) and FAIR~(Darmstadt, Germany), dedicated to investigate phenomena in the mentioned energy region, are under construction.
+Nowadays, interest in HIC at intermediate energies~($\sqrt{s_{NN}}$ around~2 -- 20~GeV) exists.
+The expectation of catching a critical point in the QCD phase diagram is the main reason for this.
+There are other important phenomena expected to manifest themselves stronger at these energies~-- ones connected with polarization and collective phenomena~\cite{Lacey:2013qua}.
+The results obtained at RHIC~\cite{STAR:2017ckg, STAR:2022vlo}, GSI~\cite{HADES:2022enx}, and Nuclotron~\cite{BMN:2025uqi} show that we know far not all about matter at achieved conditions.
+New facilities, NICA~(Dubna, Russia) and FAIR~(Darmstadt, Germany), are under construction to investigate phenomena in the mentioned energy region.

 At the intermediate energies, kinetic models of HIC are useful.
-They allow to apply~Eq.\,(\ref{eq::HL}) directly~\cite{Baznat:2015eca, Zinchenko:2022tyg, Inghirami:2021zja, Tsegelnik:2022eoz}.
-It was found~\cite{Baznat:2015eca, Tsegelnik:2022eoz}, that the Hubble-like~(irrotational) motion is the main contributor to the particle flow, while the solenoidal component of the flow is produced by vorticity.
+They allow~Eq.\,(\ref{eq::HL}) to be applied directly~\cite{Baznat:2015eca, Zinchenko:2022tyg, Inghirami:2021zja, Tsegelnik:2022eoz}.
+It was found~\cite{Baznat:2015eca, Tsegelnik:2022eoz} that the Hubble-like~(irrotational) motion is the main contributor to the particle flow, while the solenoidal component of the flow is produced by vorticity.

-Not just velocity profile itself, but also its derivatives can be used to investigate the Hubble-like motion.
-In~\cite{Zinchenko:2022tyg} the divergence of the velocity field was considered as a criterion of the isotropy of the Hubble flow.
-An expansion rate~(which is a combination of velocity derivatives) was used in~\cite{Inghirami:2021zja} to obtain evolution of the `microscopic' Hubble parameter in central collisions.
+Not only the velocity profile itself, but also its derivatives can be used to investigate Hubble-like motion.
+In~Ref.\,\cite{Zinchenko:2022tyg}, the divergence of the velocity field was considered as a criterion for the isotropy of the Hubble flow.
+The expansion rate~(which is a combination of velocity derivatives) was used in~Ref.\,\cite{Inghirami:2021zja} to obtain the evolution of the ``microscopic'' Hubble parameter in central collisions.

-In~\cite{Inghirami:2021zja} the deviation from the ballistic motion in the fireball expansion was observed.
-Similar deviation was also observed in~\cite{Tsegelnik:2022eoz} for the transverse expansion.
-In our paper we investigate this issue.
+In~Ref.\,\cite{Inghirami:2021zja}, the deviation from the ballistic motion in the fireball expansion was observed.
+A similar deviation was also observed in~Ref.\,\cite{Tsegelnik:2022eoz} for transverse expansion.
+In our paper, we investigate this issue.